ElliotKillick/windows-vs-linux-loader-architecture/README.md

 > A common case of the ABA problem is encountered when implementing a lock-free data structure.
 If an item is removed from the list, **deleted**, and then a new item is allocated and added to the list, it is common for the allocated object to be at the same location as the deleted object due to MRU memory allocation.
 A pointer to the new item is thus often equal to a pointer to the old item, causing an ABA problem.

-This example shows how atomic [compare-and-swap atomic instructions](https://en.wikipedia.org/wiki/Compare-and-swap) (`lock cmpxchg` in x86) could mix up list items on concurrent deletion and creation because a new list item allocation at the **same place in memory** as the just deleted list item (e.g., in a linked list) could **interleave**, thus causing the ABA problem.
+This example shows how atomic [compare-and-swap instructions](https://en.wikipedia.org/wiki/Compare-and-swap) (`lock cmpxchg` on x86) could mix up list items on concurrent deletion and creation because a new list item allocation at the **same place in memory** as the just deleted list item (e.g., in a linked list) could **interleave**, thus causing the ABA problem.

 As a result, the risk of naively programmed lock-free code realizing the ABA problem is probabilistic.
 It's highly probabilistic with dynamically allocated memory, particularly when considering that modern heap allocators avoid returning the same block of memory in too close succession as a form of exploit mitigation (i.e. modern heap allocators may not do MRU memory allocation as the ABA problem Wikipedia page suggests).

-Modern instruction set architectures (ISAs), such as AArch64, support [load-link/store-conditional (LL/SC)](https://en.wikipedia.org/wiki/Load-link/store-conditional) instructions, which provide a stronger synchronization primitive than compare-and-swap (CAS).
+Modern instruction set architectures (ISAs), such as AArch64 (ARM), support [load-link/store-conditional (LL/SC)](https://en.wikipedia.org/wiki/Load-link/store-conditional) instructions, which provide a stronger synchronization primitive than compare-and-swap (CAS).
 LL/SC solves the ABA problem on supporting architectures.
+On older architechtures (e.g. x86), one must use a workaround to create correct lock-free code that avoids the ABA problem.
+However, these workarounds can be complex and are often difficult to verify the correctness of.

 Although the ABA problem and the ABBA deadlock names may sound similar, they have entirely different meanings, so be sure to distinguish between them.